Q1: State any one example of 'Trade Barrier'. [AI 2019]

 (v) Large companies have become multi-national companies such as Infosys.

-(b) Negative impact: (i) Creation o f special economic zones has disrupted the lives of the people who have been displaced.
+(i) Creation of special economic zones has disrupted the lives of the people who have been displaced.

-(ii) Flexibility in labour laws has worsened the condition of workers who may be appointed on temporary basis.
+(ii) Flexibility in labour laws has worsened the condition of workers who may be appointed temporarily.

 (iii) Small producers are unable to compete with MNCs.
 Thus, several units have been shut down rendering many workers jobless.